 Once your best-fit schedule has been created, you can look at creating a template.

-Create shift template in your Schedule
+Creating a shift template in your Schedule

 Highlighting your shifts

-Once your schedule is in place, you'll need to highlight all the shifts that you want to be associated with the Shift template.
+First, you'll need to highlight all the shifts that you want to be associated with the Shift template.

 You can use the Select all shifts to highlight all the shifts that can be seen in your Schedule, or use the 3 dots selector to highlight specific columns or rows.
 Alternatively, you can check the shifts one by one or drag to select a range of shifts.